 - WEFTA’s professional advisor volunteers provide assistance with technical design or design review of water or sanitation systems, project verification, project funding, monitoring of projects and community long term sustainability.

-- Many of our professional volunteers have experience living and working at a grassroots level in Latin America and speak fluent Spanish.
+- Many of our professional volunteers have experience living and working outside the United States and speak fluent Spanish and other native dialects.
 This gives them a cultural sensitivity, understanding and deep respect for how various communities work.

 In Country Volunteers

-Some of our volunteer professional advisors live in-country (for example, Panama, Honduras, Bolivia, Peru, and Mexico) where they can support and follow-up on current or completed projects and respond easily to inquiries from communities interested in working with WEFTA.
+Some of our professional advisors and partners live in-country where they can support and follow-up on current or completed projects and respond easily to inquiries from communities interested in working with WEFTA.
 They also inevitably are much more aware of local customs and regulations as well as the feasibility of appropriate technologies.

 Water & Health